Luke Russert: Career

 In August 2008, two months after the death of his father, and with two years of experience of hosting a national radio show on SiriusXM, Russert was hired by NBC News as a correspondent covering youth issues as part of its coverage of the 2008 presidential election.
 He was assigned to cover both the Democratic and Republican conventions.
 His election day report, which explored the impact of Barack Obama's win on young people, contributed to NBC's News & Documentary Emmy award for its 2008 Election Night coverage.

 He has openly acknowledged that critics in the media, including some colleagues, have leveled accusations of unqualified nepotism, because of both his father's position at NBC and his mother's position as a Vanity Fair correspondent, given that he had virtually no professional on air television experience at the time of his hiring.

 From May 2009 to July 2016, he worked for NBC News on Capitol Hill as a Congressional correspondent covering the House of Representatives.
 He made headlines in 2010 when he received a public apology from Rep. Charlie Rangel (D-NY), who was at the time serving as House Ways and Means Committee Chairman.
 Congressman Rangel had criticized Russert's aggressive questioning over an ethics report that showed Rangel's fiscal indiscretions and illegal donation solicitations, but then reversed his stance and apologized to Russert instead.

 In 2011, he also reported on Hurricane Irene for NBC News.

 In February 2012, Russert made his primetime debut on NBC's Dateline with "Conviction", which examined whether the 1998 murder conviction of Jon-Adrian Velazquez was justified or whether Velazquez was wrongly sentenced to life imprisonment for a murder he didn't commit.
 The episode was nominated for a News & Documentary Emmy award for Best Report in a News Magazine.

 Russert has claimed that the American media can be biased against people of religious faith, going so far as to suggest that it treats them with a certain degree of snark, labeling them as "puritanical" and "not understanding of others or of different viewpoints", which in his view is lazy and contributes to "[feeding] the snickering masses."

 Russert hosted The Briefing, a web-only show on msnbc.com.

 Russert suddenly resigned from NBC in July 2016, saying he needed to evaluate his career opportunities.

+In December 2023, Russert rejoined MSNBC to serve as host and creative director of "MSNBC Live"—a new series of live events that would feature the network's personalities and columnists.
+In March 2026, it was announced that Russert would join the panel of its evening show The Weeknight, replacing Alicia Menendez (who was moving to her own daytime show).